BenThurber/capacitor-archive/README.md

 ## Running the application
- For development purposes, the spring boot backend can be run by tunneling into the database and running
+ For development purposes, the spring boot backend can be run by tunnelling into the database and running
  `cd server`
  `./gradlew bootRun`
  or on windows